Create an Indoor Space that Flows to the Outside

 - Install skylights on angled ceilings of under-the-eaves rooms for a unique natural lighting solution.

-Choosing plants that are native to Southern California is a meaningful way to promote a healthy, eco-friendly yard you can be proud of.
+Choosing some plants that are native to Southern California is a meaningful way to promote a healthy, eco-friendly yard you can be proud of.
 San Diego’s somewhat tropical yet Mediterranean climate gives homeowners a vast variety of native plants from which to choose.
-As you design the landscape that surrounds your home, consider selecting plants from our San Diego native plant guide, including:
+As you design the landscape that surrounds your home, consider selecting plants from below:

 - Silver carpet, a ground cover perfect for filling in spaces between flagstone pavers